danmbrown/city-of-whispers/Moves.md

 If you demand they act against or betray another's interest, roll based on your offer of peril, value, or logic.

 NPCs will react to each offer type differently.
-The Magistrate will indicate whether you should roll with Sway, Heat, or Sway - Heat.
+The Magistrate will indicate whether you should roll with Sway, Heat, or flat (no modifier).

 If you must roll with Heat, roll minus the number of marked Heat.